Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Introduction

-the solution blows up in finite time.
-The fact is that it still remains an open question to verify whether there exist global (in time) solutions or not on the critical curve \eqref{critcurve} when $\sigma$ are assumed to be any fractional numbers.
-Motivated by those above papers, {\textit{the main interest of our work is to establish both the blow-up result and the sharp lifespan estimates as in the paper} \cite{AnhRei2021} {\textit{for a weakly coupled system of semi-linear structurally damped wave equations with moduli of continuity in power nonlinear terms when the condition \eqref{critcurve} holds.}} For this reason, let us consider the following system:
+It means if $\Gamma(p,q,n,\sigma)<0$, there exists a unique global (in time) Sobolev solution, meanwhile, if $\Gamma(p,q,n,\sigma)\ge 0$, the solution blows up in finite time.
+The fact is that it still remains an open question to verify whether there exist global (in time) solutions or not on the critical curve \eqref{critcurve} when $\sigma$ is assumed to be any fractional number.

+Motivated by those above papers, {\textit{the main interest of our work is to establish both the blow-up result and the sharp lifespan estimates for a weakly coupled system of semi-linear structurally damped wave equations with moduli of continuity in power nonlinear terms when the condition \eqref{critcurve} holds.}} For this reason, let us consider the following system:

-where the functions $\mu_1=\mu_1(|v|)$ and $\mu_2=\mu_2(|u|)$ are some suitable moduli of continuity.
+where the functions $\mu_1=\mu_1(|v(t,x)|)$ and $\mu_2=\mu_2(|u(t,x)|)$ are some moduli of continuity.
 We assume that $\sigma\in [0,1/2]$ and $p^*, q^*>1$ belong to the critical curve described by \eqref{critcurve}.
 The main reason to only consider $\sigma\in [0,1/2]$ comes from the paper \cite{AbbRei2014} in which the authors have proposed to distinguish between ``parabolic like models'' in the case $\sigma\in [0,1/2]$, the so-called effective damping, and ``hyperbolic like models'' or ``wave like models'' in the case $\sigma\in (1/2,1]$, the so-called noneffective damping.
-To the best of authors' knowledge, it seems that nobody has ever succeeded to determine really critical exponent to the semi-linear structurally damped wave equation \eqref{sys2} with noneffective damping.
-As far as, it leaves an open problem to explore.
-From this observation, it is quite natural to restrict our concern in terms of studying (\ref{eqsys}) with effective damping only in this paper.
+To the best of authors' knowledge, it seems that nobody has ever succeeded to really determine the critical exponent for \eqref{sys2} in the context of noneffective damping.
+From this observation, it is quite natural to restrict our concern in terms of studying (\ref{eqsys}) with the situation of effective damping only in this paper.
+Without loss of generality, if we assume $p^*\leq q^*$, then the critical curve \eqref{critcurve} in the $p-q$ plane becomes